 Further, in selecting a suitable comparable transaction, one must focus on the context in which it took place; was the transaction a bankruptcy filing, a divorce, an estate settlement, litigation or perhaps a forced transaction or divestiture?
 Any one of these may render a specific comparable transaction unsuitable for analysis—unless one makes a compensating adjustment to the transaction.
 But when reliable data is available, the market approach is considered the most direct and systematic method for accurately valuing intangible assets such as IP.

 The income approach: This is perhaps the most widely used IP valuation approach.
-It is based on the assumption that the value of a piece of IP today results from the financial benefits that can be generated and estimated into the future for whatever remaining expected useful life the IP may contain.
+It assumes the value of a piece of IP today results from the financial benefits that can be generated and estimated into the future for whatever remaining expected useful life the IP may contain.

 The income approach requires substantial knowledge and judgment on the part of valuation analyst to decide a key issue: how to measure the income attributable from the asset.
 Is income going to be measured by some theoretical royalty or rent to be received?
 Will the income be measured as the premium price commanded by the products using the IP?
 Or will it be measured as some portion of the operating income of a company’s overall operations or for a specific technology or brand?